AvacadoDEV/AvacadoDEV/README.md

 🏄‍♂️ Anup Rao
 Software Developer (/)

 I'm an indie full-stack developer learning the way of Matrix.
-I a eager beaver when it comes to learn new technogies and engaging concepts in digital world.
+I'm a eager beaver when it comes to learn new technogies and engaging concepts in digital world.

 ### 🧰 Languages and Tools